 The studio-lot-meets-theme-park destination plans to introduce the new Secret Life of Pets: Off the Leash attraction in 2020, where guests will take on the roles of the film’s critter characters in an immersive experience.
 (The theme park may re-open in July.)

 The family magnet will be opening a new hotel and indoor-outdoor waterpark in Manteca, near Stockton in California’s Central Valley.
 The new one-stop destination will cover 29 acres and feature 500 rooms.

 U.S. Freestyle Moguls Championships, March 19–22

-Come see the country’s top mogul skiers combine speed and style at the U.S. Freestyle Moguls Championships at Squaw Valley.
-Then buy a lift ticket and try some spring skiing yourself at the ski resort that stayed open through July 4th in 2019.
+Come see the country’s top mogul skiers combine speed and style at the U.S. Freestyle Moguls Championships at Palisades Tahoe (formerly Squaw Valley Alpine Meadows) Then buy a lift ticket and try some spring skiing yourself at the ski resort that stayed open through July 4th in 2019.
 (Cancelled due to COVID-19.)

 2020 PGA Championship, August 3–9

 The 91st Major League Baseball All-Star Game was originally set for July 14 at Dodger Stadium.
 While that date will not happen, there is talk that an All-Star Game (and the associated Home Run Derby) may still be part of a shortened baseball season.
 Stay tuned and keep your eye out for possible games for California’s five MLB teams in Los Angeles, San Francisco, Oakland, Anaheim, and San Diego.